-How long is this process going to take?
 This is a question that we often hear from my clients.
 While it is impossible to predict, our best answer is that your separation will take as long as you make it.
 For spouses who work together to resolve issues, the process often goes quickly.
 Spouses who fight about every detail may engage in litigation process that extends over a period of years.

 How long the legal separation will take depends on your temperament — and on your spouse's — as well as your willingness to talk to each other.
 Still, with both divorce or legal separation, there is a ninety-day waiting period under Colorado law.
 The law says that either party must reside in Colorado for at least 90 days before filing for legal separation.